Amadhya/Patralaya/README.md

 # Patralaya
 Patralaya is a web application where you can post text and categorise it.
+A user first has to login or sign-up after which he/she is promoted to feed page.
+A user can add his/her post and can like and comment on posts made by other users.
+A user can filter his/her feed using the categories provided.
+A user can view post by other user by visiting the profile page of the same.

 ## Tech Stack
 - **Frontend:** ReactJs (NextJS)